Tuesday, March 29, 2016

 What is interesting about the Spirit of God is the Spirit (always in the feminine gender in OT Hebrew) is equally God along with the Father and the Son.

-Yet the Spirit primarily remains behind the scenes, always pointing us to the Father and revealing to us the Son and his words.
+Yet the Spirit primarily remains behind the scenes, always pointing us to the Father and the Son - and revealing to us the Son and his words.
 Seemingly the opposite of the Father who is always calling us to recognize the greatness of his glory.

 Part of what makes God so great is God - as Spirit - is also so humble and other oriented; not by necessity but by choice.